×

 A change management model is a structured approach or framework designed to guide organizations through the process of implementing change initiatives successfully.
 These models provide a systematic way of addressing the various aspects involved in change, such as planning, executing, and sustaining the desired transformations.

 Change management models typically outline a series of steps, phases, or principles that organizations can follow to navigate the complexities of change effectively.
-They offer strategies and best practices for areas such as:
+They offer strategies and change management best practices for areas such as:

 • Building awareness and creating a sense of urgency for change.